-Here’s a real life example of the benefits of financial planning.
 It’s been a long time goal of mine to bake my own sourdough bread.
 After spending a year in France during college, and eating my way through European bakeries, bread and baking are big passions of mine.

-A few weeks later, as I made my first batch of sourdough pancakes, it occurred to me that maintaining a sourdough starter (the living, bubbling fermented miracle that lives in a jar in your fridge) is a lot like creating and maintaining a solid financial plan.
+As I made my first batch of sourdough pancakes, it occurred to me that maintaining a sourdough starter (the living, bubbling fermented miracle that lives in a jar in your fridge) is a lot like creating and maintaining a solid financial plan.

 Financial planning and baking are both activities that require a delicate balance of art and science.
 The artistic aspect of baking bread or ‘baking’ a financial freedom plan demands creativity and vision.
 The scientific aspect is the careful measurement of ingredients and enough time ‘in the oven’ to achieve the best possible outcome.

 The learning curve for the starter was doable.
 Following specific steps to get the desired results has proven to work out quite well, but weekly vigilance is needed (feeding the starter so it doesn’t die).
 When it comes to managing our finances, a weekly check-in and update of some numbers is really all you need.

 Sourdough bakers know that we are nurturing something precious.
 Some take their starter with them on vacation so it doesn’t die, or they leave it with a babysitter.
 Seriously.
 It needs weekly feeding and care or it will die.
 While your financial plan requires a long term commitment and regular attention, please do not take it on vacation!

 A meaningful and sustainable financial plan for whatever outcome you desire–early retirement, debt reduction, or saving to buy a house—requires a vision for your life.
 Vision starts with an emotional connection—what does your heart want?